brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 * [Zorin OS](https://zorin.com/os/)  (17.3)
 * [Cachy OS](https://cachyos.org/) (Latest)

-I mostly stuck with LTS releases and in general something Deriving from Debian/Ubuntu so I could stick with apt which I am most familiary with at this point.
+I mostly stuck with LTS releases and in general something Deriving from Debian/Ubuntu so I could stick with apt which I am most familiar with at this point.
 I stuck Manjaro in there because I've had luck in the past with it working on newer hardware and in general it was easy enough to use.
 CachyOS was just something I saw on Distrowatch so I decided to try it out as well.

 ## The Initial Impressions